AllRacs/Army-moves/README.md

 ### Set up the project:

 * Clone the project.
 * Install SFML (visit www.sfml-dev.org/tutorials/) if you haven't already done so.
+(Getting started > SFML and Linux, then G.S. > SFML and Code::Blocks)
 * Make sure the dependencies are set as same as the SFML local path, if not, change them to the correct path.
 * Compile and Run.
 * Have fun :)